 QUARTERLY U.S. GDP GROWTH

 Seasonally Adjusted Annualized Rates; Shaded Bar Indicates Recession

 Sources: U.S. Bureau of Economic Analysis and National Bureau of Economic Research.
 GDP percent change is based on chained 2009 dollars.

-The employment situation in the United States remains weak.
+The employment situation in the United States is improving.
 In the 25 consecutive months from February 2008 to February 2010, 8.7 million non-farm jobs (net) were lost.
-In the 49 consecutive months from March 2010 to March 2014, 8.3 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated somewhat to a still-elevated 6.7 percent as of March 2014.2 This statistic omits discouraged workers who have left the workforce and part-time workers who would prefer full-time work.
-A more expansive measure of labor underutilization was 12.7 percent as of March 2014.3 Such a high level of underemployment places severe strain on the economy as consumers are unable or hesitant to spend.
+In the 61 consecutive months from March 2010 to March 2015, 11.5 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated to 5.5 percent as of March 2015.2 This statistic, however, omits discouraged workers who have left the workforce and part-time workers who would prefer full-time work.
+A more expansive measure of labor underutilization was a still-elevated 10.9 percent as of March 2015.3 Underemployment tempers economic growth as consumers are unable or hesitant to spend.
 The past ten years of employment data are presented in the following figure.

 MEASURES OF STRESS IN THE LABOR MARKET

 Sources: Department of Labor, Bureau of Labor Statistics, and National Bureau of Economic Research.
 Data represents non-farm payrolls.